 So how did we styled the kitchen to add extra storage and a sitting area?
 Ready for a kitchen tour?
-Let’s go!
+Let me show you!

 The island is the Stenstorp from Ikea, and probably one of the best things we have ever bought for this house!
 Not only does it provides us with a dining area, but it also offers plenty of storage hidden away at the back, this is where all our pots and pans live without being a sore for the eyes.

-I aligned the island with the central wall which I covered with a gallery wall.
-I styled the top of the island with grey place mats from Ikea, a geometric teal fruit bowl from Flying Tiger, a cement flower vase from Zara Home, and I always have a scented candle on it which changes depending on the season.
+I aligned the island with the central wall which I decorated with a gallery wall.
+I styled the top of the island with grey placemats from Ikea, a geometric teal fruit bowl from Flying Tiger, a cement flower vase from Zara Home, and I always have a scented candle on it which I change with the season.

 I got the metallic industrial stools from Lakeland Furniture, in the medium-height size (unfortunately they are not available anymore but you can find similar ones here).
 It is good to note that the Ikea island is fairly low, so you need medium-height sits as the regular bar stools’ height doesn’t leave space for your legs to fit under the counter top.

-On the right of the island we have some additional kitchen cupboards.
+On the right of the island, we have some additional kitchen cupboards.
 We got those installed as we were lacking closed storage and this area was just a wasted space.
-We could have installed a small sideboard, but making the investment and having real cabinets fitted gave us a pantry and baking tools storage, while tying the space together with uniform design.
+We could have installed a small sideboard, but making the investment and having real cabinets fitted gave us a pantry and baking tools storage while tying the space together with a uniform design.

 On top of those additional cupboards we have some basic ingredients such as sugar and coffee, stored in jars from Flying Tiger.
 I also left on display my old Bialetti coffee maker from my student-years and my French press from Bodum.
 Being a coffee addict I find those aesthetically pleasing enough to use them as decoration.

-On the other side of the counter top, you will find our little coffee station (we do really like coffee).
+On the other side of the countertop, you will find our little coffee station (we do really like coffee).
 We have the Nespresso Citiz coffee machine in cream, the Nespresso milk frother, some Monin syrups (salted caramel for him, pumpkin spice for me), and a capsules storage box.
-We use our Nespresso machine every single day so it definitely worth the investment!
+We use our Nespresso machine almost every single day so it definitely worth the investment!

-On the left we have our sink, and dishwasher, with light bulbs pendant lights.
-We were very lucky the developer had decent taste and fitted these!
+On the left, we have our sink and dishwasher, with light bulbs pendant lights.
+We were very lucky enough that the developer had decent taste and fitted these!
 There are definitely lights I would have picked myself.

 I also purchased a fancy looking hand soap from the Galeries Lafayette in France, the smell is absolutely divine so make sure you grab one next time you visit ‘douce France’!

 Then we have the hob area which is very conventional.
 Our appliances are all from Bosch and they work just fine.
-Our backsplash is made of pastel teal subway tiles.
+Our backsplash is made of seaweed coloured subway tiles.

 That’s it folks!
-The kitchen tour is over!
+The kitchen tour is over.
 I hope you like what I have done with the space and if you made it here, well done!
-That was one long post, but I wanted to make sure I covered everything.
+That was one long post, but I wanted to make sure to cover everything.
 Until next time!